PiperWai: Background

 The name "PiperWai" comes from a combination of Edelstein's family dog's name, Piper, and a Guyana tribe called the Wai Wai.
 The brand is best known for developing all-natural deodorant made from charcoal, which was created in a Philadelphia, Pennsylvania kitchen.
 Edelstein gave the product to Ribner to test during a trip to South America in November 2013.

 Afterward, Edelstein and Ribner received a $2,000 loan from their parents to produce the raw materials and develop a website.
 PiperWai was co-founded by Ribner and Edelstein in March 2014.
 In spring 2015, they raised $27,000 through a crowdfunding campaign for a branding redesign.
 PiperWai has retail distribution in more than 200 independent lifestyle boutiques and has 200,000 customers.
 PiperWai has received press from many media outlets and regularly frequents as a top choice of HSN with on air personality Noel Elie as their spokesmodel and wellness expert.

 Ingredients

-The formula uses activated charcoal powder, which rubs clear and doesn't discolor clothing.
-According to Edelstein, it can be absorbed hundreds of times its own weight in moisture.
+The formula uses activated charcoal powder, which is advertised as rubbing clear and not discolouring clothing.
+According to Edelstein, it can absorb hundreds of times its own weight in moisture.
 It is applied in a pea-sized amount from a jar straight onto the armpit.
 Other ingredients include cocoa butter, Shea butter, vitamin E, magnesium hydroxide, baking soda, and a proprietary blend of 11 essential oils.